Armored Heart: Tamed Soul

 “Because I'm not going to trade away my freedom for anything!”
 Celia said firmly.

 “Oh, dear, of course not.
 I can see that,” Mary said, running her fingers along the callused hands long hours of swordplay had given Celia.
 “I can tell you're a proud, free woman.”
 Her questing fingers trailed up Celia's arms over the definition of her muscles.
 “Such a strong body.
-You don't feel any shame about showing it off, Celia Evergleam.”
+You don't feel any shame about showing it off to me, Celia Evergleam.”

 “I want to see all of your body, Celia Evergleam,” Mary said, breaking the warrior out of her reverie.
 Celia simply nodded with a small smile.
 It wasn't like she enjoyed showing off her body or anything, but Mary wanted to see, and there wasn’t any shame in showing her.